-IPF has implemented the CDC’s ‘Interim Guidance for Businesses and Employers Responding to Coronavirus Disease 2019’ from May 2020.
+IPF implemented the CDC’s ‘Interim Guidance for Businesses and Employers Responding to Coronavirus Disease 2019.
 IPF is also following the expert guidance of ASHRAE (American Society of Heating, Refrigeration, and Air Conditioning Engineers) through their Position Document on Infectious Aerosols.

 Using building mechanical system economizers and addressing under‐ventilated spaces, IPF has worked to improve indoor air conditions starting with classroom facilities.

 These facility modifications will be balanced with indoor space temperature and humidity conditions so we do not create uncomfortable working conditions inside or create conditions that would promote the potential growth of mold.
 This is part of a multi‐pronged approach to help manage the risk of COVID‐19 in spaces across the university where people are together for extended periods of time.

 What has IPF done to improve filtration in university facilities?

 IPF is adding high‐efficiency filters, starting in buildings with classrooms, in accordance with the latest CDC and ASHRAE guidance.
 Some filters were already at or above the level recommended by ASHRAE and the CDC.